oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     ![Compliance Dashboard](images/compliance-dashboard-counts.png " ")

-28. Click on **Report** to generate a comprehensive compliance report for CIS compliance standard and its associated pluggable database targets.
+28. Click on **Report** to generate a comprehensive compliance report for CIS compliance standards and its associated pluggable database targets.

     ![Compliance Report](images/cis-standard-detaiil-report1.png  " ")

     Towards the bottom of the page in the Compliance Summary section, click on the report against each Compliance standard.

-    Sample report
+    Sample report, which will show Summary of Pass and Failed Rules, Compliance Score, Results Details along with Standard Rules.

     ![Compliance Report](images/cis-standard-report2.png  " ")
     ![Compliance Report](images/cis-standard-report3.png " ")